pypi/warehouse/docs/user/trusted-publishers/internals.md

    can be published from both `release-linux.yml` and `release-macos.yml` without needing to be refactored into a single `release.yml`.

+### What are account resurrection attacks, and how does PyPI protect against them?

+Some OIDC providers support username changes, so a claim of `repository_owner: octo-org` might not necessarily refer to the same `octo-org` that a user initially authorized in a trusted publisher configuration.

+If a repository owner changes their username or deletes their account, a malicious actor can take the freed username and create their own repositories under the original trusted name.
+This is known as an *account resurrection attack*.

+To solve this issue, PyPI worked with GitHub to add the `repository_owner_id` claim to OIDC tokens.
+This claim attests to the ID of the repository owner, which is stable and permanent unlike usernames.
+When a trusted publisher is configured, PyPI looks up the configured username's ID and stores it.
+During API token minting, PyPI checks the `repository_owner_id` claim against the stored ID and fails if they don't match.
+Through this process, only the original GitHub user remains authorized to publish to their PyPI projects, even if they change their username or delete their account.

 [OpenID Connect]: https://openid.net/connect/

+[account resurrection attacks]:
+#what-are-account-resurrection-attacks-and-how-does-pypi-protect-against-them

 [Macaroons]: https://en.wikipedia.org/wiki/Macaroons_(computer_science)